sass/sass/proposal/color-4-new-spaces.changes.md

 * Update the color interpolation procedure handling of `weight` values to error when `weight` is outside the `[0,1]` range, and return early when `weight` is equal to 0 or 1.

+* Channel values are indexed like other Sass lists, allowing both positive and negative-indexed access in `color.channel()`.

 ## Draft 1.1